4.79 from 38 reviews

 Ingredients

-• 1 vanilla bean ((split and cut in half with the beans scraped out))
+• 1 vanilla bean ((optional, split and cut in half with the beans scraped out))

 Last step!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.